hackalog/hackalog.github.io/_posts/2020-02-11-cookiecutter.md

 into whatever model fits you the best.
 All the way in.

 > Two roads diverged in a yellow wood, \\
-> And sorry I could not travel both
+> And sorry I could not travel both...

-Wise, Robert.
-Very wise.
+Sing it, Robert Frost.
+Sing it.